cfchou/serverless-python-individually-demo/README.md

 ##Install
-- pip install virtualenv
+- `pip install virtualenv`
 - `npm install -g serverless`
-- `npm install --save serverless-python-individually`
+- `npm install serverless-python-individually`

 #####If you are on a Mac: